aau-claaudia/ailab-docs/docs/additional-guides/checking-the-status-of-compute-nodes.md

         batch*             up       12:00:00          8       idle     a256-t4-[01-02],i256-a10-06,i256-a40-[01-02]...
         prioritized        up     6-00:00:00          8       idle     a256-t4-[01-02],i256-a10-06,i256-a40-[01-02]...

-1.  `PARTITION` In the context of the AI Student Cloud, partitions can be understood as distinct categories or groups of compute nodes, essentially serving as separate queues for jobs.
+1.  `PARTITION` In the context of AI Lab, partitions can be understood as distinct categories or groups of compute nodes, essentially serving as separate queues for jobs.
 Each partition defines a set of conditions under which jobs can access these nodes.
 It's possible for the same compute node to be a part of multiple partitions, like `batch` and `prioritized`.
 These will be explained later.
 2.  `AVAIL` shows the availability of the partition where "up" is normal, working state where you can submit jobs to it.
 3.  `TIMELIMIT` shows the time limit imposed by each partition in `HH:MM:SS` format.
 4.  `NODES` shows how many nodes are in the shown state in the specific partition.